Hasbro Entertainment

-Hasbro Entertainment is an American production and distribution company owned and operated by American toy and multimedia company Hasbro and launched on August 16, 2023.
-It succeeds Allspark (previously known as Hasbro Studios) as Hasbro's primary media production and distribution company, and is also a successor to the family brands division of Canadian company Entertainment One (known today as Lionsgate Canada), which Hasbro acquired along with the rest of the company on December 30, 2019, before selling all non-family assets to Lionsgate on December 27, 2023.
+Hasbro Entertainment is an American production and distribution company owned and operated by Hasbro.
+It succeeds Allspark (previously known as Hasbro Studios) as Hasbro's primary media production and distribution company, and is also a successor to the family brands division of Canadian company Entertainment One, which Hasbro acquired along with the rest of the company on December 30, 2019, before selling all non-family assets to Lionsgate on December 27, 2023.

 History

 Background

 Under the leadership of Brian Goldner as the chairman and chief executive officer (CEO), American toy company Hasbro was expanding into the audiovisual media industry, especially theatrical feature film productions.
 On August 22, 2019, Hasbro announced its purchase of the Canadian company Entertainment One (eOne) for about US$4 billion; Goldner led the acquisition.
 The deal was completed on December 30, 2019.
 Following the acquisition of eOne, Hasbro's own media production and distribution company Allspark (formerly known as Hasbro Studios) was folded into the acquired Canadian subsidiary, which was under the leadership of Darren Throop, president of family brands Olivier Dumont, and former HBO head of programming Michael Lombardo.

 However, following the death of Goldner on October 12, 2021, the subsequent promotion of Chris Cocks (who was previously with another Hasbro division, Wizards of the Coast) as the CEO in early-2022, and after defeating a board challenge from a hedge fund company in June 2022 over the management of WotC, Hasbro announced in late-2022 their intent to sell most eOne assets with companies such as Fremantle (who dropped out of the bid), Lionsgate, Legendary, CVC Capital Partners and GoDigital Media Group bidding for the acquisition, a transaction that would place the distribution rights to the Hasbro Studios/Allspark library and newer Hasbro-related content back to Hasbro.
 It was ultimately decided that on August 3, 2023, Lionsgate would acquire the eOne assets for $500 million.
 The deal closed on December 27, 2023.